CommitHub/CommitHub-Blog/src/pages/blogs/web-accessibility-tutorial/index.md

 ### Colors

 Colors provide a lot for a website ranging from design and utility but what if the user is color-blind?
-Telling how the contrast between the text and background is high enough to see the information of the website is key for an accessible app.
+Telling how the contrast between the text and background is high enough to see the information on the website is key for an accessible app.
 Web Content Accessibility Guidelines (WCAG) has two levels of contrast ratios to help assist web designers and developers.

 #### WCAG AA